-For stations determined to have engaged in Rating Bias activities, Arbitron will: 1) place a cover notice on applicable reports, 2) place a note on Page 5B, 3) place the station's audience estimates at the bottom of each page below a distinguishing line, and 4) place a notice on our computer tapes and certain other peripheral products.
+For stations determined to have engaged in Rating Bias activities, Arbitron will: 1) place a cover notice on applicable reports.
+2) place a note on Page 5B, 3) place the station's audience estimates at the bottom of each page below a distinguishing line, and 4) place a notice on our computer tapes and certain other peripheral products.
 Special Contest activities typically warrant a 5B note only.

 c.
 Extemporaneous Comments/Any reference on the air or in print that mentions or alludes to a current or future Arbitron survey, diary(ies) or radio rating(s).
-As the name implies, these are "one-time-only", "unplanned", "slip of the tongue" or humorous comments.
+As the name implies, these are "one-time-only", "unplanned", "slip of the tonque" or humorous comments.

-Once a station's activity has been reviewed and determined to be an extemporaneous comment.
-Arbitron may take varying degrees of actions to identify the situation.
+Once a station's activity has been reviewed and determined to be an extemporaneous comment, Arbitron may take varying degrees of actions to identify the situation.
 Typically, the initial activity results in the station's call letters and a brief description of the activity being on Page 5B of the respective market report.
 Alternatively, depending on the content or frequency of the activity.
 Arbitron may invoke the same procedures as are used for Rating Bias or Rating Distortion violations.

-General Information/With respect to Rating Distortion, Rating Bias and Extemporaneous Comments:
+General Information/With respect to Rating Distortion, Rating Bias and Extemporaneous

-a.
-In the event that SSA activities occur in a Continuous Measurement Market (surveyed 48 weeks of the year), Arbitron's responsive actions will generally apply only to the survey in which the activity occurred.
-In Non-Continuous Measurement Markets, Arbitron will consider any SSA activity which occurs during the four weeks prior to the survey period.

-b.
-Arbitron reserves the right to use any available means to draw attention to any station activity which might affect the survey or its results even though it does not meet any of the specific criteria stated above.

-c.
-To initiate an inquiry by the Special Station Activity Committee (SSAC), all complaints, inquiries or information must be in written form from an identified source (i.e., station, representative, agency, network or citizen) accompanied by evidence such as a newspaper clipping, verified ar-check or direct mail advertisement.
+- a.
+In the event that SSA activities occur in a Continuous Measurement Market (surveyed 48 weeks of the year).
+Arbitron's responsive actions will generally apply only to the survey in which the activity occurred.
+In Non-Continuous Measurement Markets, Arbitron will consider any SSA activity which occurs during the four weeks prior to the survey period. - b.
+Arbitron reserves the right to use any available means to draw attention to any station activity which might affect the survey or its results even though it does not meet any of the specific criteria stated above. - c.
+To initiate an inquiry by the Special Station Activity Committee (SSAC), all complaints, inquiries or information must be in written form from an identified source (i.e., station, representative, agency, network or citizen) accompanied by evidence such as a newspaper clipping, verified air-check or direct mail advertisement.
 Anonymous information may be used to initiate a review only if, in the opinion of the committee, the activity has the potential to be classified as Rating Distortion.

-d.
-The initiation of a formal inquiry into a reported incident is solely within the discretion of the Arbitron Special Station Activity Committee or committee chairperson.

-e.
-A simulcast station, which is cited for engaging in a special station activity, also will cause its AM or FM counterpart to be cited.
+- d.
+The initiation of a formal inquiry into a reported incident is solely within the discretion of the Arbitron Special Station Activity Committee or committee chairperson. - e.
+A simulcast station, which is cited for engaging in a special station activity, also will cause its AM or FM counterpart to be cited concerned with the effects of the practice, engaged by some stations of exhorting the public to cooperate with radio ratings surveys'